 In the medical marijuana context, a landlord may not prohibit a tenant from smoking marijuana unless it prohibits all smoking on premises.

 Nevada’s Regulation and Taxation of Marijuana Act.
 This law legalizes the recreational use of marijuana, regulating it in the same manner as alcohol.
 Adults over the age of twenty-one may possess up to one ounce of marijuana and cultivate up to six plants for personal use.
-Like alcohol, driving under the influence of marijuana is still illegal, and Nevada citizens are prohibited from doing anything under the influence of marijuana that would constitute negligence.
+Like alcohol, driving under the influence of THC is still illegal, and Nevada citizens are prohibited from doing anything under the influence of marijuana that would constitute negligence.

 Employers may enact, maintain, and enforce policies prohibiting the use of marijuana in the workplace, just like they can with alcohol consumption.
 This means employers can prohibit individuals from being under the influence of marijuana while in the workplace.